 - your protected activity caused the employer to take negative action against you

-Protected activity refers to participating in a process that opposes discrimination, harrassment, or the way you were treated.
+Protected activity refers to participating in a process that opposes discrimination, harassment, or the way you were treated.
 To show protected activity in court, there are two types your attorney could pursue, depending on the specifics of your case.

 The participation clause protects you from workplace retaliation if you made a charge, assisted, testified, or participated in an investigation, hearing, or legal proceeding.
 Your participation is protected under Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act of 1967 (ADEA), and other labor laws.

 The opposition clause of protected activity shields you from retaliation for simply opposing any unlawful conduct by your employer.
-This includes communicating, whether implicitly or explicitly, your stance against your employer’s perceived harrassment, discrimination, or unlawful behavior.
+This includes communicating, whether implicitly or explicitly, your stance against your employer’s perceived harassment, discrimination, or unlawful behavior.

 Your opposition must be within reason, and you must have reasonably based your opposition on the belief that your employer’s conduct was unlawful.
 The opposition clause also protects you from retaliation if you participated in an internal investigation or were a witness during a co-worker’s investigation.